-- Planning and Verification (1) (remove)
+- Planning and Verification (1) (entfernen)

 - Methods - The Basic Units for Planning and Verifying Proofs (1999)